bnguyenbn/my-website/README.md

 - [mongoDB] - NoSQL Database.
 - [mongoose] - An ODM library for MongoDB & Node.js.
 - [Weather API] - An API for weather.
+- [Google API] - API for Google Services.

 ## Installation

-my-website requires [node.js] to run.
+my-website requires [Node.js] to run.

 Install the dependencies and start the server.